hashicorp/terraform-provider-azuread/docs/resources/access_package.md

 ---

 # Resource: azuread_access_package

-Manages Access Packages within Identity Governance in Azure Active Directory.
+Manages an Access Package within Identity Governance in Azure Active Directory.

 ## API Permissions

 The following API permissions are required in order to use this resource.

 When authenticated with a service principal, this resource requires the following application role: `EntitlementManagement.ReadWrite.All`.